 Did I cover all your questions about the role of parents in a child’s life?

-In this post, I took an in-depth look into the different types of parents and how they parent their kids.
+In this article, I took an in-depth look into the different types of parents and how they parent their kids.

 We examined some of the basic things parents should be providing their kids, and why parents are crucial for a child’s development.